Nvidia’s 'RTX On' Keycap Might Be as Hard to Get as a GPU

 Nvidia has unveiled a custom keyboard keycap, described as a "celebration of GeForce RTX."
 The tech titan says that the new GeForce RTX Keyboard Keycap will be a perfect way to "show off your fandom."
-Without a doubt, to a certain section of the PC community, Nvidia's embossed brushed aluminum keyboard implant will be very much an object of desire.
-However, Nvidia has said it wouldn't be a retail product but an exclusive social media/community giveaway.
+Without a doubt, to a certain section of the PC community, Nvidia's embossed brushed aluminum keyboard implant will very much be an object of desire.
+However, Nvidia said it won't be a retail product but an exclusive social media/community giveaway.

 As pictured, the Nvidia GeForce RTX keyboard keycap is designed to replace a single standard key, and several promotional shots show it as an Escape key (Esc) replacement.
 This is a common 'keyboard charm' location, as it is a location where the key can look good without getting in the way of your QWERTY bashing work or play.
 Some keycap crafters build quite large or elaborate replacement keycaps for the Esc, and by comparison, Nvidia's effort is relatively modest.
 Nevertheless, it would still probably be a bit of a carbuncle if it wasn't swapped into a location at the periphery of the main input deck.